forta-network/docs/docs/how-forta-works.md

 ### How are Forta alerts and findings validated?

 Forta scan nodes gather findings from detection bots for each block and then store a proof of scan on IPFS and broadcast the finding details to the Forta analyzer node.
-Users can obtain the detailed information from the Forta analyzer node via the public API, which can be validated against the proof of scan data on IPFS.
+Users can obtain detailed information from the Forta analyzer node via the public API, which can be validated against the proof of scan data on IPFS.
 The analyzer node performs data indexing and may provide additional analysis.

 ## Fees